An Interpretable Approach to Load Profile Forecasting in Power Grids using Galerkin-Approximated Koopman Pseudospectra: The Data-Driven Approach

-where $\epsilon$ is a positive bandwidth parameter that can vary based on the available data density in $\mathcal X$.
-In this work, we use a class of variable bandwidth kernels, also known as self-tuning kernels, introduced in \citep{Berry2016Variable}.
+where $\delta$ is a positive bandwidth parameter that can vary based on the available data density in $\mathcal X$.
+We employ a class of variable bandwidth kernels, also known as self-tuning kernels, as introduced by \cite{Berry2016Variable}.
+Associated with this square-integrable kernel $k_Q$ is a compact integral operator: